Lemon Cream Cheese Crumb Muffins

 - ¼ teaspoon salt

-- 4 ounces (113 g) cream cheese, light or regular, softened to room temperature
+- 4 ounces (113 g) cream cheese, softened to room temperature

 - 2 tablespoons salted butter, softened to room temperature